Living in a smaller state like Vermont doesn’t free you from the necessity to compete in a demanding job market.

 Even though there are only 4 trucking schools in Vermont, your choices still have to be careful and well informed, if you really want to increase your career chances.

-A tuition is, at average, pretty high in this state ($12,024), but help is available if you need it, such as scholarships, grants and endorsements.
+Tuition is, at average, pretty high in this state ($12,024), but help is available if you need it, such as scholarships, grants, and endorsements.

 Vermont Technical College offers a big scholarship list, which includes opportunities such as Shorey-Harvey Scholarship and the Tonis-Weil Memorial Scholarship for ambitious diesel technology students.